kadakalozgur/kadakalozgur/README.md

 ### 📌 My Projects

 - 🃏 **Black_Jack_Game**
-  A simple console-based blackjack game built with C#.

 - 🧮 **Calculator**
-  A basic Windows Forms calculator app written in C#.

 - 🎲 **Dice_Game**
-  A simple dice-rolling game built with C#, featuring random number generation and basic UI logic.

 - 💣 **Bomb_Dodge_Game**
-  A 2D game where the player avoids falling bombs.
-Created with C# and Windows Forms for basic game mechanics.

 - 🔐 Login Form App
-  This project includes a simple and elegant login & registration system using Windows Forms.

 > More projects coming soon...